Abhi-2109/Image-Gallery-Website/README.md

 I used bootstrap grid layout and its components.

 Also made it device friendly so that it gives a responsive UI Look

+The image of the UI is also in the file.